Jakubisek/C-SSG/README.md

 ## How it works (oversimplified summary)

 Each tile of the Sudoku grid is represented as a set with the capacity to hold 9 elements (the numbers from 1 to 9).
 Following the rules, all the tiles are continuously updated so that they only contain the numbers that are not present in their respective row/column/square.
-If a tile has only one number as its element, it is considered solved.
-Also if a tile contains a number that is unique in that row/column/square, all the other values are removed.
+If a tile has only one number it can contain, it is considered solved.
+Also if a tile contains a number that is unique in that row/column/square, all the other values are removed which solves that tile.
 > if you want more details, those techniques are commonly known as finding naked and hidden singles

-This is not usually enough to solve harder Sudoku so if the program detects it cannot add any more numbers, it will find the first tile with the smallest number of options for number it can contain and splits the grid into multiple variants where that particular tile is solved.
+This is not usually enough to solve harder Sudoku so if the program detects it cannot add any more numbers, it will find the first tile with the smallest number of options for number it can contain and splits the grid into multiple variants where that particular tile is solved (with alle the possible numbers it could contain).
 In the code, this operation is referred to as a **fork**.
 Since all possible configurations are accounted for, it is guaranteed that all possible solution are eventually found (at most this could take 80 forks, but it is unusual for a solution to take more than 40).
-Because forked grids are evaluated from the highest element in the set to the lowest, solutions will be ordered so that the first solved number is the highest.
+Because forked grids are evaluated from the highest element in the tile set to the lowest, solutions will be ordered so that the first solved number is the highest.

 > for more information, check the header files in source code